palladius/app-mod-workshop-set-by-step/RIFLESSIONI-POMO.md

 * People had a 50/50 of Windows setup (they were then suggested to go use Cloud Shell).
 * Some of the people already have the GCP free trial credits, but they were expired
 * Some others were news to GCP and they had no previous experience.
+* One person filed a PR to contribute Dockerfile for PHP 5 build!

 ### Progress on workshop